near/docs/docs/roles/integrator/integrating.md

 const signedTx = new nearlib.transactions.SignedTransaction({transaction, signature: new Signature(signature.signature) });
 ```

-See other examples of using our [JavaScript SDK here](/docs/roles/developer/examples/near-api-js/examples)
+See other examples of using our [JavaScript library here](/docs/roles/developer/examples/near-api-js/examples)

 ### Submitting transaction